 If you’re in a pinch, you’ll probably need around $1.50 – $2 in quarters to be able to fill up your tires.
 Some air pump machines will offer the option to use a credit card, but this may or may not come with a fee.

 Fortunately, we’ve compiled a list to help make this task a bit less of a hassle.
-Here’s where you can find free air for tires the next time you’re in need and you don’t have change to spare!
+Here’s where you can find free air for tires the next time you’re in need and you don’t have spare change!
 We’ve ranked each spot that offers free air for tires below by their size and available locations, so you should be able to find the biggest chains and a few smaller gas station options that offer free air near you.

 Kroger